Johnny Cardoso

-João Lucas de Souza Cardoso (born September 20, 2001), better known as Johnny Cardoso or Johnny, is an American professional soccer player who plays as a midfielder for La Liga club Atlético Madrid and the United States national team.
+João Lucas "Johnny" de Souza Cardoso (born September 20, 2001) is an American professional soccer player who plays as a midfielder for La Liga club Atlético Madrid and the United States national team.

 Early life

 Cardoso was born in Denville Township, New Jersey to Brazilian parents and moved to Brazil when he was three months old.
 He had stints at Avaí and Criciúma before moving to the youth academy of Internacional.

 Club career

 Internacional

 Cardoso made his professional debut with Internacional in a 3–1 Campeonato Brasileiro Série A win over Atlético Mineiro on September 15, 2019.
+He scored his first goal for Internacional on March 4, 2021, in a 2-2 draw against Pelotas, in a match valid for the Campeonato Gaúcho (Rio Grande do Sul's state championship).

+Cardoso suffered some injuries during the 2023 season, but finished as a starter in the team managed by Eduardo Coudet.
+That year, the midfielder played in 49 matches, scored two goals and provided two assists.
+He departed the club at the end of the year.
+For Internacional, he played 144 matches, scored seven goals, gave five assists and left without winning any titles.

 Real Betis

-On December 27, 2023, Cardoso moved to La Liga club Real Betis on a reported five-year contract worth $6.3 million.
+On December 27, 2023, Cardoso moved to La Liga club Real Betis on a reported five-year contract worth $6.3 million in exchange for six million euros for 80% of his rights.
 On January 21, 2024, Cardoso made his debut for Betis, starting and playing 73 minutes in a league match against FC Barcelona which finished in a 2–4 loss.
 As part of Giovani Lo Celso's transfer from Tottenham Hotspur to Betis in 2024, Tottenham acquired a non-mandatory €25 million purchase option for Cardoso in summer 2025.
 On February 4, 2025, Cardoso extended his contract with Betis until 2030.
+This season he was a regular starter with 46 matches played, scoring four goals and providing one assist.
+He helped the team finish runner-up in that season's UEFA Conference League, losing the final 4-1 to Chelsea.
+Cardoso also helped Betis qualify for the UEFA Europa League after finishing in sixth place in that season's La Liga.